مرجع حقوقی و تخصصی مهاجرت به کانادا

 Key Factor Details

-Program Type Temporary LMIA-exempt work permit for eligible business owners and self-employed applicants
+Work Permit Type Temporary, employer-specific, LMIA-exempt work permit for qualifying business owners

-Ownership Requirement Generally at least 51% ownership and active control of the Canadian business
+Ownership & Control For business owners seeking temporary residence under the current C11 instructions, generally at least 51% ownership and control of the Canadian business

-Business Funds Applicants should show sufficient funds to establish, purchase, or operate the proposed Canadian business
+Business Funds Applicants should demonstrate sufficient financial capacity to establish, purchase, and/or operate the proposed Canadian business, as applicable

 Book a Canada C11 Consultation